Ruwen-Yi/Curriculum-Mapping-Tool/Project-Management/Meeting-Agenda-and-Minutes/README.md

-For client Meeting and at least one group meeting.
+For one client Meeting and at least one group meeting of each sprint.

 Remember to include informal lists of things to do, tasks etc.